sinesy/GitBookLegacy/tensorflow.md

 That model will be as accurate as the data provided can represent a variety of different scenarios.

 What does a problem mean?
-Aproblemis something which requires a solution and can be represented by a set of features, expressed as primitive data, such as text, number, date.
+A problem is something which requires a solution and can be represented by a set of features, expressed as primitive data, such as text, number, date.

 These features play an essential role in the model definition and its effectiveness.
 Having a limited number of features could not represent the problem completely, having a wide range of features could include data not really connected with the problem and could lead to a significant amount of training problems to submit, before making the model enough efficient.